bugsnag/bugsnag-js/examples/js/web-worker/README.md

 # Web-Worker

-This is an example project showing how to use `@bugsnag/web-worker` with a web worker.
+This is an example project showing how to use `@bugsnag/web-worker` with a web worker or service worker.

 The project contains 2 pages, both of which spawn their own dedicated web worker and service worker.